dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-android.md

 ## Requirements

 The Intune App SDK is a compiled Android project.
-As a result, it's largely unaffected by the version of Android that the app uses for its minimum or target API versions.
+As a result, it is largely unaffected by the version of Android that the app uses for its minimum or target API versions.
 The SDK supports Android API 14 (Android 4.0+) to Android API 24.

 The Intune App SDK for Android relies on the presence of the [Company Portal](https://play.google.com/store/apps/details?id=com.microsoft.windowsintune.companyportal) app on the device to enable app protection policies.
 For app protection without device enrollment, the user is _**not**_ required to enroll the device by using the Company Portal app.